 How do I share with others using Dropbox?

-Dropbox can help you collaborate with others and stay on top of your projects—without stressing about file sizes, version mix-ups, and lost feedback.
+Dropbox can help you collaborate with others and stay on top of your projects.
+All without stressing about file sizes, version mix-ups, and lost feedback.
 Collaboration just got a whole lot easier.

 Working with others on projects big and small just got easier and more delightful.